 In the future, ODOT will conduct major drainage and shoulder work once the road is opened again.
 The work will be done Monday through Thursday during which time the road will be closed to bicycles and pedestrians.
 Friday through Sundays, the road will be open to those uses but signs will remain warning of possible road hazards.

 Willamette Valley Scenic Bikeway: Construction at State Capital State Park.
 Fencing and construction equipment is blocking the bikeway sign.
 Park is open.
 Ride through park to continue to Winter Street.

 First Come, First Served Hiker/Biker Camping

 Many state parks offer camping areas for campers hiking or bicycling into the park (without motor vehicle support).
 An overnight stay is $7 - $8 per person and the maximum stay is 3 consecutive days in a 7-day period, per campground (except for Harris Beach State Park, which allows 3 days in a 14-day period).
 The camping areas are first-come, first-served and usually include shared fire rings and picnic tables.
 Water and restrooms may be some distance away.
 See Find A Park to search for parks with hiker/biker areas.

-Find the right bikeway for you with our rating system: Mild, Moderate, Challenging, and Extreme.
+Find the right bikeway for you with our rating system: Mild, Moderate, Challenging and Extreme.

 Fun, casual rides appropriate for nearly everyone.
 The traffic is light and the terrain is mostly flat.

-Covered Bridges Scenic Bikeway -- 35-mile loop, map and cue sheet
+Covered Bridges, 35-mile loop, map and cue sheet | Ride with gps

-Best season to ride: year round (with some rain gear in the winter).
+Best seasons to ride: year round (expect rain in winter).
 Video: https://youtu.be/c1-Za-HG5AQ

 Rides that aren't for beginners, but aren't a major undertaking for those who ride regularly.